rubytogether/rubytogether.org/app/views/news/2015-04-06-david-radcliffe-joins-the-team.html.md

+---
+summary: We've hired David Radcliffe, a prolific contributor to the software that keeps RubyGems.org running.
+---
 <% title "David Radcliffe joins the team" %>

 Today we are excited to announce that Ruby Together has begun paying [David Radcliffe](https://dwradcliffe.com), the lead developer of the [RubyGems infrastructure project](https://github.com/rubygems/rubygems-infra).